selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 - Pipedream **communicates** only the output data of a set of model layers (partitioned according to number of GPUs)
 - Pipedream uses **asynchronous** computations of gradients
     - This technically reduces statistical efficiency since gradients can be computed on stale weights.
-- Pipedream continuously calculates the number of optimal minibatches at runtime.
+- Pipedream continuously calculates the number of optimal mini-batches at runtime.
-- Pipedream **stores one version of weights** per mini-batch
+- Pipedream **stores one version of weights per mini-batch**

 {% include figure.html path="assets/img/1f1b.png" class="img-fluid" %}